-All undergraduate, degree-seeking students are required earn one semester hour of credit toward graduation by attending 2 FALS-approved events for each 15 completed semester hours at Lander, not to exceed 15 FALS events.
+All undergraduate, degree-seeking students are required to attend 2 FALS-approved events for every 15 completed semester hours at Lander in order to earn one semester hour of credit toward graduation.
+(Students are not required to attend more than 15 FALS events.)
 Students may attend approved events scheduled on campus, in the city of Greenwood and in city of Greenville.
 Additionally, students may petition to have other off-campus events and exhibits approved as FALS events.